chun-eric/sentinel-siem-chatgpt/README.md

 Now what we need to do is impersonate as an attacker.
 Time to act like a hacker that signed into an Azure account from an Anonymous IP address.
 <br />
 <br/>
 This section was very challenging.
-The next section will be challenging as well.
+Let's move on to the next section.
 <br />
 <br/>
 <a href="https://ibb.co/xsLQ5f7"><img src="https://i.ibb.co/JdtPkys/50.png" alt="50" border="0" /></a>